prog4biol/pfb2019/projects/projectIdeas.md

 Note: interference CRISPR guide RNAs need TSS to be included in gff.

 2) Compute activation, deletion, or interference CRISPER guide RNAs on a user targeted locus in a genome FASTA.

-3) Visualize genome wide guide RNAs in a genome browser.